Thailand/Laos/Cambodia

 Activity Note

 Walking on flat surfaces in the old town.
-Please use sun protection & modest clothing covering shoulders & knees to visit temples.
-Drive is approximately 17 miles/40 minutes one direction.
+Please use sun protection and modest clothing covering shoulders and knees to visit temples.
+Getting on/off a motorcoach; driving about 17 miles one-way, over 1/2 hour riding time.

 Breakfast: